Tacoma Dry Dock

-Located in Washington State, Tacoma Boat and Drydock was a ship maintenance and construction facility.
-Before the late 1970s, Tacoma Drydock used asbestos in its operations.
-Asbestos exposure at the dry dock led to many workers developing life-threatening asbestos-related illnesses.
+Located in Washington State, Tacoma Dry Dock was a ship maintenance and construction facility also known as Seattle-Tacoma Shipbuilding.
+Tacoma Dry Dock used asbestos in its daily operations.
+Asbestos exposure at the dry dock led to an increased risk of asbestos-related illnesses like mesothelioma.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.